 Price & Technical Structure

-- The trend is bullish, with the price trading 8.41% above the 21-day EMA and a trend alignment score of 3.
+- The trend is currently bullish, with the price trading above the 50-day EMA and a trend alignment score of 3.

-- Momentum is strong, indicated by an RSI of 73.35 and a bullish MACD crossover.
+- Momentum is neutral, as indicated by an RSI of 50.5 and a bearish MACD signal.

 Weekly Momentum